MedRepublic/twilio-video-app-react/README.md

 TWILIO_AUTH_TOKEN=2XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 REACT_APP_DISABLE_TWILIO_CONVERSATIONS=true (If conversation need in app than comment this)

-All Twilio key is found in twilio console
+All Twilio keys are found in twilio console

 ## Run on local